Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 #### Delay-based Congestion Control

 In TCP Vegas, the sender measures the RTT of the source-to-destination path for all acknowledged packets.

 Let $RTT_{min}$ be the minimum of these measurements at a sender - the throughput that would be experienced in a near uncongested network.
 In such a network, the throughput would be $\frac{\text{cwnd}}{RTT_{min}}$.

 This version of TCP thus opts to increase `cwnd` linearly when the measured throughput is close to uncongested throughput, and decrease it linearly when it is far below it.

 TCP Vegas operates under the intuition that TCP senders should "Keep the pipe just full, but no fuller".

 #### Fairness

-We say a congestion control mechanism is **fiar** if the average transmission rate of each of $K$ different connections is approximately $R/K$ ($R$ is the transmission rate of the network's bottleneck link).
+We say a congestion control mechanism is **fair** if the average transmission rate of each of $K$ different connections is approximately $R/K$ ($R$ is the transmission rate of the network's bottleneck link).
 In an idealized scenario where we assume there is no UDP traffic and every TCP connection is sending a big file, it can be proven that TCP does converge to a fair state.

 In practice, these conditions are typically not met, and client-server applications can thus obtain very unequal portions of link bandwidth.